We are so thankful for the time and effort that OPEN members have put into contributing to our work.

 The analysis so far has highlighted some key findings:

-Most of you were aware of MHAW, assocaited Mental Health Foundation campaigns, and engage with it.
+- Most of you were aware of MHAW, plus the associated Mental Health Foundation campaigns, and engaged with it

 We asked you to review a number of our A-Z guides to help us improve them.
 We were delighted with your responses, you provided some really valuable feedback that we will be taking on board in our ongoing update of the guides.